romue404/x-metaformer/README.md

-# metaformer
+# Metaformer
-A PyTorch implementation of "MetaFormer Baselines" with optional extensions.
+A PyTorch implementation of ["MetaFormer Baselines"](https://arxiv.org/abs/2210.13452) with optional extensions.